HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

     <img src="/static/images/2019/07_Performance/fig13.png" aria-labelledby="fig13-caption" width="600">
   </a>
   <div id="fig13-caption" class="visually-hidden">Bar chart showing that 40% of websites have fast FID, 45% have moderate FID, and 15% have slow FID.</div>
   <figcaption>Figure 13.
-Distribution of websites labelled as having fast, moderate, or slow TTFB.</figcaption>
+Distribution of websites labeled as having fast, moderate, or slow TTFB.</figcaption>
 </figure>

-The PSI methodology for labelling a website as having sufficiently fast or slow FID is slightly different than that of FCP.
+The PSI methodology for labeling a website as having sufficiently fast or slow FID is slightly different than that of FCP.
 For a site to be **fast**, 95% of its FID experiences must be fast.
 A site is **slow** if 5% of its FID experiences are slow.
 All other experiences are **moderate**.

 Compared to the previous metrics, the distribution of aggregate FID performance is much more skewed towards fast and moderate experiences than slow.
 40% of websites have fast FID and only 15% have slow FID.
 The nature of FID being an interactivity metric -- as opposed to a loading metric bound by network speeds -- makes for an entirely different way to characterize performance.